philzook58/philzook58.github.io/_posts/2026-06-01-arena_coegraph2_rational.md

 But a picture does not quite code nor rigorous math make (Welllllll...
 Diagrammatic reasoning can be as legit as any other form of reasoning or syntax.
 But I still feel like I need to know how to translate the diagrams to something more formula and code-like).
 You kind of need a story about how to represent this in a system you can actually work with, say ZFC or python or lean or what have you.

-I think there is a somewhat natural journey starting from a basic term datatypes, turning to an arena datatype, and then removing the condition of acyclicity of nodes in the arena.
-The is a implementation flavored explanation of what a co-term / cyclic / rational term even is.
+I think there is a somewhat natural journey starting from a basic term datatypes, turning that into an arena datatype, and then removing the condition of acyclicity of nodes in the arena. <https://docs.rs/egg/latest/egg/struct.RecExpr.html> "RecExprs must satisfy the invariant that enodes’ children must refer to elements that come before it in the list. "

+That is a implementation flavored explanation of what a co-term / cyclic / rational term / equation system even is.

 Then we can talk about some of the things we like to do with terms and how to generalize that to rational terms:

 - interpret them
 - rewrite them
 - store sets of them
 - insert them into e-graphs
-- extract them from e-graphs.
+- extract them from e-graphs

+I don't get all the way there on this post by any means, but it's a start!

 # Basic Terms